nerdbrained/nerdbrained.github.io/_pages/about.md

 I work mainly on reptiles, amphibians, and fish, and I also use museum specimens extensively in my research.

-I will be starting a faculty position at the [Université de Namur](https://unamur.be/fr) in Belgium in Fall of 2025 and will be looking for a TA/PhD student in the fall.
+I am a lecturer / chargé de cours at the [Université de Namur](https://unamur.be/fr) in Belgium and I'm on the lookout for interested graduate students.
 Feel free to contact me if you are interested!